Yukon (song)

 "Yukon" is a song by Canadian singer Justin Bieber.
 It was sent to US rhythmic radio through Def Jam Recordings and ILH Productions as the second single from his seventh studio album, Swag, on July 22, 2025.
 Bieber wrote the song with producers Dijon Duenas, Carter Lang, Dylan Wiggins, and Daniel Chetrit, as well as 2 Chainz, who performs adlibs on the track.
-Eminem, Havoc, David White, Magneto7, and Robert Crawford are additionally credited as writers due to an interpolation of the former's song "Untitled".

-"Yukon" is nominated at the 68th Annual Grammy Awards for Best R&B Performance.
+Eminem, Havoc, David White, John Medora, and Michael Crawford are additionally credited as songwriters due to an interpolation of the former's song, "Untitled".
+Bieber performed the song live for the first time at the 68th Annual Grammy Awards on February 1, 2026, where it was nominated for Best R&B Performance.

 Composition

 "Yukon" was described by as one of the songs from Swag that "seem like real-time ruminations that often occupy Bieber's mind".
-An r&b song that features adlibs from 2 Chainz, its tone was compared to the music of SZA and Bieber's high-pitched vocals were compared to those of Frank Ocean on his album Blonde (2016).
+An R&B song that features adlibs from 2 Chainz, its tone was compared to the music of SZA and Bieber's high-pitched vocals were compared to those of Frank Ocean on his album Blonde (2016).